Amidst the clamour of Brexit, the small voice of calm has just emerged in the shape of much-needed reform of our divorce laws.

 Divorce should be orderly

 Although the ground for divorce will remain ‘irretrievable breakdown’, couples will have to provide a statement as evidence that the marriage is over, rather than relying on one of five facts to prove the case.
 The two-stage process, namely the decree nisi and the decree absolute, will remain; couples can apply jointly, as well as individually, to start divorce proceedings; a divorce will no longer be able to be contested; and the whole process will take a minimum of six months to complete so that both parties have sufficient time to reflect fully on their course of action.
-This approach, the government believes, will allow couples to reach agreement in an orderly fashion, reducing the acrimony and hostility often engendered by the current system.
+This approach, the government believed, should allow couples to reach agreement in an orderly fashion, reducing the acrimony and hostility often engendered by the current system.

 Changes are welcome